 Sick or Injured Animals

 Kentucky is known for its abundance of wildlife.
-The presence of wildlife in your neighborhood may delight some citizens, but cause problems for others.
-Bowling Green Police Animal Protection Officers are not authorized to handle nuisance wildlife problems but can evaluate and advise on the situation.
-If necessary, a nuisance wildlife control professional may be called to assist.
+Animal Protection Officers are not authorized to handle nuisance wildlife problems.
+A nuisance wildlife control professional should be called.

 Removal of Animal Waste